 Full Sun – Full sun means that the area gets at least six hours of direct sunlight per day, though some definitions may vary.
-Checking the sun requirements of your desired plants will help determine whether six hours is enough direct light for your plants to thrive.
-For example, certain types of vegetables require at least eight to ten full hours of sunlight in order to grow properly.
+Checking the sun requirements of your desired plants will help determine whether six hours is enough light for your plants to thrive.
+For example, certain types of vegetables require at least eight to ten full hours of sunlight to grow properly.

 Partial Sun – If a plant needs partial sun to flourish, it generally needs 4-6 hours of direct sunlight per day.
 Typically, plants that require partial sun need to have some direct sunlight in the morning followed by several hours of partial shade and then exposure to direct sunlight again later in the day.
-Shade through the middle of the day is often critical, as plants that require partial sun often cannot withstand the direct heat of the sunlight during the warmest hours.
+Shade through the middle of the day is often critical, as plants that require partial sun often cannot withstand the direct heat of the sunlight during the hottest hours.

 Partial Shade – It may seem as though partial sun and partial shade can be used interchangeably.
-In some instances they can.
+In some instances, they can.
 However, plants and grasses that require partial shade, it means that greater emphasis should be put on the plant not getting more than 6 hours of direct sunlight.
 Dappled shade may also be used to describe plants that require partial shade.
-These are usually woodland plants which receive filtered sunlight through tree branches.
+These are usually woodland plants that receive filtered sunlight through tree branches.

 Full Shade – This refers to plants that need little to no direct sunlight throughout the day.
 Less than 4 hours of sunlight per day is ideal, and preferably either morning or evening sunlight and avoiding the hottest direct sunlight of midday when the sun’s rays are the strongest.
-It is important to note that full shade does not refer to total darkness–all plants need some light in order to perform photosynthesis.
+It is important to note that full shade does not refer to total darkness–all plants need some light to perform photosynthesis.

 Trimming Trees for Better Sun Coverage

-In many parts of the country, large, old trees branch out majestically over the yard.
-These trees may look grandiose and regal, but in many instances their thick canopies block out any direct sunlight from reaching your yard.
+In many parts of the country, vast, old trees branch out majestically over the yard.
+These trees may look grandiose and majestic, but in many instances, their thick canopies block out any direct sunlight from reaching your yard.
 In many lawns, you will see areas beneath trees, which are shaded all day long, with thinning patches of grass or even no grass growth.
 Believe it or not, you can still find ways to allow sunlight to filter through without cutting down that majestic oak in your front yard that has been there for a century.
 Cutting lower limbs from trees can help allow sunlight to reach the soil beneath.
 Trimming interior branches can help open the tree canopy as well.
-This allows sunlight to pass through to the ground while improving air flow for the tree.
+This allows sunlight to pass through to the ground while improving airflow for the tree.
 It is a win-win because it is better for your lawn and better for the health of your tree.
 In extreme cases or if a tree is unhealthy or a blight to your landscaping, removing the tree can also certainly improve the overall appearance of your yard while allowing for proper sunlight for plants and turf.